cogment/cogment-doc/docs/reference/cli/directory.md

 -   a command line option, e.g. `--log_file=./path/to/cogment.log`,
 -   an environment variable, e.g. `COGMENT_LOG_FILE=./path/to/cogment.log`,
 -   default value is info.

+### `registration_lag`

+The maximum number of seconds to wait before responding with no result.
+This can be used when components may start at slightly different time, and some components may inquire about a component that did not have time to register yet.

+Can be specified as:

+-   a command line option, e.g. `--registration_lag`,
+-   an environment variable, e.g. `COGMENT_DIRECTORY_REGISTRATION_LAG`,
+-   default value is 0.

 ## Operation